Sandeza/Arta-Amazon-connect-documentation-v1/introduction.md

 - The agent could search for contacts from the dial pad.
 - The agent could change their availability status.
 - The agent could send call logs to support.
-- The incomming and outgoing call time will be displayed.
+- The incoming and outgoing call time will be displayed.
-- The incomming and outgoing queue name will be displayed.
+- The incoming and outgoing queue name will be displayed.